Location Atlantida, Honduras

 Open to Canadian Citizens and Permanent Residents only

-FUNDER, the Fundación para el Desarrollo Empresarial Rural (Fundation for the Development of Rural Entrepreneurship), was created to improve the living conditions of the rural population of Honduras.
-The organization supports the development of rural entrepreneurship to ensure the social inclusion and the financial sustainability of families in these areas, as well as the environmental sustainability of the activities.
-FUNDER uses different means to acheive these goals, including financial and technical support to the entrepreneurs, donations, funds from International Cooperation, volunteerism and strategic alliances with the private sector, governements, local communities and producers.
+Our partner organization, Fundación para el Desarrollo Empresarial Rural (Foundation for the Development of Rural Entrepreneurship) or FUNDER, was created to support the development of rural entrepreneurship and improve social inclusion and financial sustainability of families in rural areas, as well as the environmental sustainability of their crops and products.

 As a volunteer, you will:

-- Develop alliances with other organizations at the national and/or local level
+- Conduct market research analysis to develop alliances with other organizations at the national and/or local level with similar interests and values.

-- Research and analyze current situation, internal structures, procedures, capacities of FUNDER and other organization of the cacao production sector
+- Analyse current structures, procedures, capacities of FUNDER and other organization of the cacao production sector and create tools to strengthen their capacities.

 Essential Academic Qualifications:

-- University degree in business administration, economy, agro-economy, marketing and/or equivalent experience in a related field
+- University degree in business, economics, or marketing (preferably with a focus on agriculture) and/or equivalent experience in a related field.

 Essential Professional Background: